On the Stability and Gelfand Property of Symmetric Pairs: Cohomology and Stability

 \begin {definition} Let $G$ be an analytic F-group acting on an analytic manifold $X$.
-Then $G$ acts \textbf{submersively} if for every $x \in X$, the action map given by $\phi_x(g) := g(x)$ is submersive.
-Equivalently, the action is submersive if the global vector fields on $X$ induced by $\frk{g}$ span the tangent space of $X$ at every point. \end {definition}
+Then $G$ acts \textbf{submersively} if for every $x \in X$, the action map given by $\phi_x(g) := g(x)$ is submersive. \end {definition}

+Equivalently, the action is submersive if the global vector fields on $X$ induced by $\frk{g}$ span the tangent space of $X$ at every point.

-\begin{remark} It is clear that for a transitive action, submersivity in one point is equivalent to submersivity. \end{remark} Since submersions are always open, if $G$ acts submersively on $X$ then every orbit of $G$ in $X$ is open.
-Therefore, in order to prove that $H^1(\theta, G)$ is discrete, it will be sufficient to prove that $G$ act submersively on $Z^1(\theta, G) \cong S$.
-This is what we shall prove now.
+By the open mapping theorem for analytic manifolds over $F$, if $G$ acts submersively on $X$ then every orbit of $G$ in $X$ is open.
+Therefore, in order to prove that $\HH^1(\theta, G)$ is discrete, it will be sufficient to prove that $G$ act submersively on $Z^1(\theta, G) \cong G^\sigma$, where the action on the right object is induced from the $\delta$-action of $G$ on cocycles.